 The TwinCATS transportation planning process is designed to be open to the public.
-Each month, on the third Monday, the TAC and Policy Committees meet at 9:30 a.m and 10:30 a.m., respectively, to discuss projects and other items related to transportation in the region.
-Both committees meet at the Southwest always open to the public and provide for routine public comment on the agenda.
+Each month, on the third other items related to transportation in the region.
+Both committees meet at the Southwest Michigan Regional and provide for routine public comment on the agenda.